 What to know

-These government actions are difficult to understand: if you receive eviction documents, you should immediately contact the Eviction Defense Collaborative at (415) 659-9184 or email@example.com, they will connect you to an attorney.
-If you need advice about a specific situation, you can also contact the Rent Board, a mediator, or a tenant counselor for more information.
+The government actions described below are difficult to understand.
+If you receive eviction documents, you should immediately seek free legal help from the Eviction Defense Collaborative at (415) 659-9184 or email@example.com, or visit EDC at 972 Mission St., 1st Floor, on Monday, Wednesday or Friday, 10-11:30 am and 1-2:30 pm.
+If you need advice about a specific situation, you can also contact the Rent Board, a mediator, or a tenant counselor listed under our community partners page.

 I could not pay rent between March 1 - August 31, 2020

-AB-832 prohibits evictions for nonpayment of rent for these months.
-The landlord cannot evict, but can take the tenant to small claims court starting November 1, 2021 for any rent that is still unpaid.
-AB-832 requires the tenant to provide landlord a signed declaration in response to a 15-day notice.
+AB 832 permanently prohibits evictions for nonpayment of rent between March 1 - August 31, 2020.
+The landlord cannot evict but can take the tenant to small claims court starting November 1, 2021 for any rent that is still unpaid.
+AB 832 requires the tenant to provide landlord with a signed declaration in response to a 15-day notice.